Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 Before heading into the article, you might want to watch the anime.
 You can view it legally for free on Crunchyroll in Japanese with English subtitles, or in the English dub, just pick the English dub if you want it.
-You can also add it to your list on Netflix.
-The sequel Madoka Magica: Rebellion is only available legally on DVD and blu-ray.
+The sequel Madoka Magica: Rebellion is available legally on blu-ray, and digital rental.

 Gen Urobuchi "The Urobutcher" Influenced by the Prequels for Homura Akemi's Character Arc